Becky Wright, Executive Director

 Simon Weller started with British Rail as a teenager in 1987 and joined ASLEF immediately.
 After working as a driver's assistant, he qualified as a train driver in 1989.
 Since then, Simon served as a branch official, LDC (Shop Steward), company negotiator, Executive Committee member and left train driving in 2009.
 He is now ASLEF's elected Assistant General Secretary responsible for covering for the General Secretary in his absence as well as education, equalities, pensions, recruitment and inter-union relations.
 Simon is also a member of the TUC General Council.

-Simon is currently responsible for CWU's relations with other unions, CWUYouth, internal discipline and conduct, general policy and strategy delivery.
+Simon was responsible for CWU's relations with other unions, CWUYouth, internal discipline and conduct, general policy and strategy delivery.
 He has previously fulfilled a number of roles including leading negotiations with BT and other employers, Legal Services Officer and Health, Safety and Environment Officer.
-He joined the then NCU in 1989 and is the CWU’s longest serving National Officer - prior to that he worked for IPMS (now Prospect) and the Anti Apartheid Movement (now transformed into ACTSA).
+He joined the then NCU in 1989prior to that he worked for IPMS (now Prospect) and the Anti Apartheid Movement (now transformed into ACTSA).

 He is an individual member of Unions 21.